 With experience, systems analysts can advance to project manager and lead a team of analysts.
 Some can eventually become IT directors or chief technology officers.
 For more information, see the profile on computer and information systems managers.

 Analytical skills.
 Analysts must interpret complex information from various sources and decide the best way to move forward on a project.
 They must also figure out how changes may affect the project.

 Communication skills.
 Analysts work as a go-between with management and the IT department and must explain complex issues in a way that both will understand.

 Creativity.
 Because analysts are tasked with finding innovative solutions to computer problems, an ability to "think outside the box" is important.

 The median annual wage for computer systems analysts is $99,270.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $60,680, and the highest 10 percent earned more than $158,010.

 The median annual wages for computer systems analysts in the top industries in which they work are as follows:

-Employment of computer systems analysts is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of computer systems analysts is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

-As organizations across the economy increase their reliance on information technology (IT), analysts will be hired to design and install new computer systems.
-Smaller firms with minimal IT requirements will find it more cost effective to contract with cloud service providers, or to industries that employ expert IT service providers, for these workers.
-This contracting should lead to job growth in both the data processing, hosting, and related services industry and the computer systems design and related services industry.
+As organizations across the economy increase their reliance on information technology (IT), computer systems analysts will be hired to design and install new computer systems.
+Small firms with minimal IT requirements will find it more cost effective to contract with outside firms for these services rather than to hire computer systems analysts directly.
+This contracting should lead to job growth for these workers in both the data processing, hosting, and related services industry and the computer systems design and related services industry.